Washoutx/sentinel.github.io/articles/interview_hell_1.md

 layout: default
 ---

-# Interview hell #1: What is ADL/SSO/SBO/EBO/ODR/SFINAE/CRTP/CTAD/RTTI/POD?
+### What is ADL/SSO/SBO/BCO/ODR/SFINAE/CRTP/CTAD/RTTI/POD/Static Initialization Order Fiasco?

 In this article, we will try to explain some common shortcuts that may be asked about during a C++ interview.
 Without further introduction, let’s begin.